-This site will help you to improve your life through better communication.
-This means having the willingness to think a second time about how you communicate.
-It requires taking a careful look at the words and phrases that you use, becoming conscious about the origins of words, appreciating that so-called experts can be wrong, and developing an unquenchable desire to challenge — when it comes to the English language — at least some of what you learned in school, hear on TV or radio, read in print or on the Web, or see and read at work.
+- developing an unquenchable desire to challenge at least some of what you learned in school, hear on TV or radio, read in print or on the Web, or see and read at work.

-WARNING: This site could cause you to develop a temporary pain-in-the-butt reputation from a seemingly out-of-nowhere compulsion to mutter word-choice, spelling and grammatical corrections to friends and family.
-If this reputation develops, please continue to re-visit this site.
+WARNING: This site may cause you to develop a compulsion to correct others’ word choices, spelling, and grammar.
+This could lead to development of a temporary pain-in-the-butt reputation.
+If this reputation develops, please continue to revisit this site.
 Symptoms will abate as you learn that even the smartest people around you struggle to say what they mean.
-As your patience grows, you’ll become an expert at recognizing and eliminating sources of miscommunication in many situations.

 Better communication is hard work.
-If you’re only seeking fast solutions, you should look elsewhere.
-Although this site has several quick hits about blunders with English, for example, it also will make you question your own understanding of the language.
+If you’re seeking only fast solutions, you should look elsewhere.
+This site will make you question your understanding of the English language.
 This site will challenge you to look at what other languages can teach you about English.
-This site could even turn you into an amateur linguist.
+And, this site could even turn you into an amateur linguist.

-DISCLAIMER: This site is biased toward American English.
+DISCLAIMER: This site focuses on American English.
 No apologies.
 No refunds.
-However, punctuation is biased toward the British approach.
+But, my punctuation leans toward the British approach.
 Again, no apologies.

-The goal of this site is to help you to shake up your confidence in your communication skills and then to re-build that confidence as you develop new-found understanding of better ways to communicate.
-Don’t be surprised, if you get a “two steps forward, one step backward” feeling as you continue to re-visit this site.
+I want to shake up your confidence in your communication skills.
+I want then to help you to restore that confidence as you better understand how to communicate well.
+You may get a “two steps forward, one step backward” feeling as you continue to revisit this site.
 This is the nature of the process — and what a beautiful process it is.

 SIDE EFFECTS: This site could create a dependent effect.
-This effect is perfectly normal.
+This effect is normal.
 Don’t fight it.
 Rinse and repeat.
-Other side effects could include better presentations, intolerance of TV news, raises, happier marriages, and being asked to edit the community newsletter.
+Other side effects may include better presentations, intolerance of TV news, and solicitations to edit other’s work.
 Reader discretion is advised.

-Here are some of the topics that you’ll see covered by this site:
+Here are some of the topics that you’ll see covered:

 - Common English Blunders: See what they are and how to avoid them.